HomeLatest NewsIndustryAmid border tensions, ByteDance looks to shut edtech biz in India

 Meanwhile, SnapSolve says it is “the choice of over 1 million Indian students for doubt-solving and learning.”
 The app helps students from classes 6 to 12.

 Further, the Indian online edtech space is booming, with several new platforms receiving a great amount of funding in the remote learning era.
-In 2020, the Indian government banned several apps developed by Chinese firms, including TikTok, over concerns that these apps were engaging in activities that threatened the national security and defence of the country.
+In 2020, the Indian government banned several apps developed by Chinese firms, including TikTok, over concerns that these apps were engaging in activities that threatened the and defence of the country.

 Advertisement

-Reports have also surfaced this year that ByteDance has started selling the AI technology of the short video-making app to other companies, including in India where the app is banned.
+Reports have also surfaced this year that ByteDance has started selling the technology of the short video-making app to other companies, including in India where the app is banned.

 Get the day's headlines from Tech Observer straight in your inbox